 “Parents cannot change every gene, nor modify every neural tic — and yet what children experience day after day sculpts their neural circuitry.”

-This article was first published in Parenting Ideas magazine.
+This article was originally published in Parenting Ideas magazine.